chadcodes/chadcodes.github.io/_posts/2014-06-30-actionmailer-for-localhost.markdown

 This article will help you get up and running with Action Mailer on your local machine.
 A follow up post will cover deploying to Heroku.

-Action Mailer by default sends a multipart email (HTML and plain text) which is great.
-Typically you should always send this way unless you have a specific use case.
-I prefer to use a third-party provider for the sending step and I recommend the same for you.
+Action Mailer by default sends a multipart email (HTML and plain text) which is perfect.
+You should always send this way unless you have a specific use case.
+I prefer to use a third-party provider for the sending step and I recommend the same.
 For this project I wanted to test out [Mandrill][mandrill] but feel free to use whatever provider you want.
-SendGrid and Mailgun are excellent, both with a free tier and Heroku has a good list of providers [here][heroku].
+SendGrid and Mailgun are excellent, both offer a free tier but if you want to look around, Heroku has a good list of providers [here][heroku].

 [mandrill]: http://mandrill.com/
 [heroku]: https://addons.heroku.com/#email-sms

-(While you can use Gmail I’m going to caution against it.
-You should protect your Gmail heavily, [2FA][google-2fa] at a minimum and [App specific passwords][google-apppass] for something like this.
+(You can use your Gmail account I’m going to caution against it.
+You should protect your Gmail with [2FA][google-2fa] at a minimum and [App specific passwords][google-apppass] for something like this.
 Still, don’t do it unless you have a good reason.)

 [google-2fa]: https://support.google.com/accounts/answer/180744?hl=en
 [google-apppass]: https://support.google.com/accounts/answer/185833?hl=en

-I recommend starting a new project to see how it all works before adding this to your project.
+I recommend starting a new rails project to see how this works before adding a mailer to an ongoing project.
 Let’s get started, pop into your CLI and type:

 {% highlight bash %}
 $ rails new actionamiler -T